William Wraight MRCS(Eng)

 - Secondary victim claims for nervous shock

-William has broad experience of both Claimant and Defendant personal injury claims.
+William has a broad experience of both Claimant and Defendant personal injury claims.
 His practice includes occupier’s and employer’s liability claims, claims arising under the Highways Act 1980 and claims following road traffic accidents, including claims involving alleged fraud and staged accidents, low velocity impacts, credit hire and uninsured drivers.

-William has acted regularly for the Motor Insurers’ Bureau, led by Benjamin Browne QC, on several multi-million pound catastrophic injury claims, between them covering almost all issues in personal injury quantum including past and future care provision, accommodation issues, loss of earnings and pension claims, periodical payments (including payments in foreign currencies and indexation to foreign indices) and provisional damages.
+William has acted regularly for the Motor Insurers’ Bureau, led by Benjamin Browne QC, on several multi-million-pound catastrophic injury claims, between them covering almost all issues in personal injury quantum including past and future care provision, accommodation issues, loss of earnings and pension claims, periodical payments (including payments in foreign currencies and indexation to foreign indices) and provisional damages.

 Notable cases include: